gbmeow/newrepo/README.md

 ## STEP1 --- FROM git TO Elastic Beanstalk TO travis in 5 minutes

+Roadmap check:
+[] Cloned the repo
+[] Added Role/Policy
+[] There is a file named - Dockerrun.aws.json - in your main repo
+[] You got to open and see 'Hello World' in your browser - if not - go to above section and find out why? before proceeding

 The missing piece is Travis right now, so lets set it up.

 The travis layer is next, our expectation (or where Travis is going to help us):